 Some people who consider themselves “serious” athletes have a tendency to look down on stability balls.
 This is probably because they were first adopted by physiotherapists to help those with neurological conditions or to aid in recovery from injuries.
 However, stability balls have been found to provide benefits for even the most advanced sportsperson.
 Because balance is required to perform exercises while using a stability ball, more muscles in the body, especially those in the core, become engaged.
 The back and abdominal muscles need to be committed during exercises with a stability ball which leads to a fuller body workout.

 How to Choose the Right Size Stability Ball?

 Stability balls typically come in three main sizes: 55, 65 and 75 centimetres.
 The best way to get the right size is to sit on it and check the angle where your knees are bent.
 The ball that gets that angle closest to 90 degrees is the right size for you.
-The 55 centimetre ball is generally for people under five and half feet while the 75 centimetre ball is typically for those over 6 feet.
+The 55-centimetre ball is generally for people under five and a half feet while the 75-centimetre ball is typically for those over 6 feet.